 Cohort 1 consisted of participants 50 through 59 years of age separated in 2 sub-cohorts (Adults-AIR and Adults-non-AIR) according to their medical history.
 Adults-AIR (adults at increased risk) sub-cohort consisted of participants with pre-defined, stable, chronic medical conditions leading to an increased risk for RSV disease (Arexvy, N= 386; placebo, N= 191) such as chronic pulmonary disease, chronic cardiovascular disease, diabetes, chronic kidney or liver disease.
 Adults-non-AIR sub-cohort consisted of participants without pre-defined, stable, chronic medical conditions (Arexvy, N= 383; placebo, N= 192).
 Cohort 2 (OA; older adults) consisted of participants 60 years of age and older (Arexvy, N= 381).

-The primary immunogenicity objectives were to demonstrate non-inferiority of the humoral immune response (in terms of RSV-A and RSV-B neutralising titers) following the administration of Arexvy at 1-month post-vaccination in participants 50 through 59 years of age with and without pre-defined, stable, chronic medical conditions leading to an increased risk for RSV disease, compared to participants 60 years of age and older.
+The primary immunogenicity objectives were to demonstrate non-inferiority of the humoral immune response (in terms of RSV-A and RSV-B neutralising titres) following the administration of Arexvy at 1-month post-vaccination in participants 50 through 59 years of age with and without pre-defined, stable, chronic medical conditions leading to an increased risk for RSV disease, compared to participants 60 years of age and older.

 Table 3.
-Summary of adjusted GMT and SRR values, and adjusted GMT ratios and SRR differences in terms of RSV-A and RSV-B neutralising titers (ED60) in adults 60 years of age and older (OA) relative to adults 50 through 59 years of age with (Adults-AIR) and without (Adults-non-AIR) pre-defined, stable, chronic medical conditionsa leading to an increased risk for RSV disease – Per Protocol Set
+Summary of adjusted GMT and SRR values, and adjusted GMT ratios and SRR differences in terms of RSV-A and RSV-B neutralising titres (ED60) in adults 60 years of age and older (OA) relative to adults 50 through 59 years of age with (Adults-AIR) and without (Adults-non-AIR) pre-defined, stable, chronic medical conditionsa leading to an increased risk for RSV disease – Per Protocol Set